Skip to main content

 5. Copy the key and paste it into the Access Token field

-Follow the Fivetran PostHog setup guide for detailed configuration steps, including:
+Follow the Fivetran PostHog setup guide for detailed instructions.Click Save & Test to verify the connection.

 Select tables to sync